Narragansett’s historic landmark

 Ballet Theater, brought the troupe to Narragansett where the Bungalow served as their summer

-In 1991 the Bungalow, along with historic Sunset Farm, was acquired by the Town of Narragansett.
+In 1991 the Bungalow, along with the historic Sunset Farm, was acquired by the Town of Narragansett.

 The property (Kinney Bungalow and Sunset Farm) is managed by the Narragansett Land Conservancy